Tokke1111ALT/GeoFS-Personal-Locations/README.md

 ## Description

 This script adds a new **"Personal"** tab to the GeoFS location menu where you can store and return to your favorite spots.
 You can manually save your current aircraft position with a custom name.
-When teleporting back, the script ensures you spawn exactly **10 feet above the saved spot**, and **completely still** for maximum precision.
+When teleporting back, the script ensures you spawn exactly **10 feet above the saved spot**.

 All data is stored locally using localStorage – no external servers or tracking involved.